Custom Duty in India: Meaning, Types, Calculation, Payment, and Latest Rates

 Step 2: Identify the applicable duty rates

 Check the relevant rates of customs duty for the imported goods.
-These rates depend on several factors such as the type of goods, their classification under the Harmonised System of Nomenclature (HSN), and the country of origin.
+These rates depend on factors such as the type of goods, their classification under the Harmonised System of Nomenclature (HSN), and the country of origin.

 Step 3: Calculate the Basic Customs Duty (BCD)

-Step 4: Calculate the Additional Customs Duty (Countervailing Duty)
+Step 4: Calculate the applicable duties

 Step 6: Consider exemptions and concessions